cintamgeorge/Test_git/README.md

 #testgit
 <br>
-This is the file where we add all the informations about this repository
+This has all the informations about this repository